 CIS Teacher Training Institute: We will offer both in-person and remote training workshops this year.
 All participants must wear face coverings and provide proof of vaccination.

 Q: How can I contact the CIS office?

 A: To email a general question regarding Chess in the Schools, please email us at email@example.com

 If you know the email address of the staff member, please contact them that way.
 Office staff also have remote access to voicemails left on office phones.

 Q: How can I help?

-A: If you can, please donate.
+A: If you can donate, your support will help us reach more students.
 Financial help is crucial at this time.

 Current donors: We hope you will consider maintaining your giving level, or even increasing your gift if you have the ability.